featurist/hyperdom/readme.md

 # plastiq

+Plastiq is a framework for building dynamic user interfaces in HTML.

-Plastiq is based on a simple architecture for single page applications:
+It leverages a simple architecture for single page applications:

 1. There is one model for the whole page, this model is stateful, object-oriented and free of framework elements.
 2. The view is re-rendered fresh each time the model changes, but only the differences are applied to the DOM.